qahsishaq/Ishaq-s--social-links-profile-main/README.md

 -[Author](#author)
 -[Acknowledgments](#acknowledgements)
 ## The challenge
 My personal social links profile available for everyone to see, by simply **clicking** or **navigating via keyboard**.
-A challenge on Frontend Mentory.
+A challenge on Frontend Mentor.

 ### Screenshot
 ![Screenshot](social-links-profile.PNG)